 Associate of Science (A.S.)

 The Associate of Science (A.S.) degree program includes coursework designed to prepare you for employment immediately after graduation; however, additional skills learned by earning your bachelor’s degree may be recommended.
 Typically, you can easily transfer your credits.

 With an A.S. program, you may be asked to choose a concentration.
-When your general requirement courses are finished, you can complete your electives, often focused on science-related fields, such as biology, engineering, computer science, and many more.
+When your general requirement courses are finished, you can complete your electives, often focused on science-related fields, such as math, science, biology, engineering, computer science, and many more.

 Associate of Applied Science (A.A.S.)

 The Associate of Applied Science (A.A.S.) program is often considered a terminal degree; therefore, transferring credits may not be applicable, depending on the school.
 The A.A.S. degree will prepare graduates for real-life work options immediately after completion and is often awarded upon completion of a vocational program.
 In this setting, the general education requirements are very flexible.